 Mr. Keane attended Stanford Law School, where he published two law review articles on the intersection of law and science.
 The first was published in the Stanford Law Review and the second was the winning submission in an international writing competition.

-Mr. Keane received a master’s degree from the University of Michigan for research in geology and geochemistry, work that was funded by several awards and fellowships, including a National Science Foundation Predoctoral Fellowship.
+Mr. Keane received a master’s degree from the University of Michigan for research in geology and geochemistry, work that was funded by a National Science Foundation Predoctoral Fellowship.
 He received his bachelor’s degree from the University of Southern California, where he was elected to Phi Beta Kappa.

 Mr. Keane is admitted to practice before the U.S. Patent and Trademark Office.

 Amgen Inc., et al. v.
 Sandoz Inc., et al. (Northern District of California).
 Part of a team that secured a victory for Sandoz in the first case to interpret the Affordable Care Act’s Biologics Price Competition and Innovation Act (BPCIA), paving the way for Sandoz’s launch of the first biosimilar approved by FDA.